-The Program Coordinator is the cornerstone of our strong mentoring match relationships.
-The Program Coordinator leverages clinical and human services education, the Elements of Effective Practice for Mentoring, and Silver Lining Mentoring’s policies and procedures to help cultivate long-term mentor/mentee relationships.
-The position reports to the Program Manager.
+The Program Intern will serve as an integral part in supporting strong match relationships.
+The Program Intern leverages developing skills and Silver Lining Mentoring’s policies and procedures to help strengthen our programming efforts.
+The position reports to the Program Coordinator for Mentee Intake.

 Mentor Recruitment, Screening and Training

-- Work collaboratively with the Volunteer Management & Program teams to recruit mentors whose identities reflect those of the young people we serve, including people of color, men, and people with foster care experience
+- Work collaboratively with the Volunteer Manager & Program team to recruit mentors whose identities reflect those of the young people we serve, including people of color, men, and people with foster care experience

-- Ensure program quality related to screening of mentor candidates, co-facilitate mentor training and conduct weekly mentor candidate interviews
+- Ensure program quality related to screening of mentor candidates, co-facilitating mentor training and conducting mentor candidate interviews

 Additional duties as assigned.